 How to format a file for importing contributions

-You can import contribution data into Isidore Offering by creating a CSV file in the proper format and importing the records.
+You can import contribution data into the Redesigned Offering Module by creating a CSV file in the proper format and importing the records.

 Creating an Import File